docQodly/docs/docs/studio/debugging.md

     </Column.Item>
 </Column.List>

-## Managing Breakpoints

-### Sidebar Overview
+## Debugger Sidebar

-The **Breakpoints Sidebar** provides a centralized interface to monitor and manage all breakpoints across an application.
+The **Debugger Sidebar** provides a centralized interface to monitor and manage all breakpoints across an application.
 It is designed to give developers full visibility into their active, disabled, or grouped breakpoints—regardless of which file or method they belong to.

-You can open the Breakpoints Sidebar from the left-hand panel in the code editor:
+You can open the Debugger Sidebar from the left-hand panel in the code editor:

 <Column.List align="center" justifyContent="between">
     <Column.Item width="55%">
         <ol>
             <li>Open Qodly Studio.<br/></li>
             <li>In the code editor, look for the vertical tab on the left side.<br/></li>
-            <li>Click the sidebar icon to open the Breakpoints Sidebar<br/></li>
+            <li>Click the sidebar icon to open the Debugger Sidebar<br/></li>
         </ol>
     </Column.Item>
     <Column.Item width="40%">